protobufjs/protobuf.js/README.md

 In [CSP](https://w3c.github.io/webappsec-csp/)-restricted environments that disallow unsafe-eval, use generated static code instead of runtime code generation.

-## Compatibility

-Supported runtimes are browsers, Node.js v12+, Deno (`deno add npm:protobufjs`) and Bun (`bun add protobufjs`).
-When using the CLI with Bun, Node.js must also be installed.

-## Security

-protobuf.js favors transparent disclosure.
-Security-impacting reports are handled through coordinated GitHub Security Advisories where appropriate.
-See [SECURITY.md](./SECURITY.md) for supported release lines, reporting instructions, and notes on untrusted schema input.

 ## Conformance

 protobuf.js targets full binary wire-format conformance for **Proto2**, **Proto3** and **Editions**.
 CI runs the official Protocol Buffers conformance suite, with logs uploaded as artifacts.